 From Around the Block to Across the Country: A Cyclist’s Journey

-Quick Answer: Anyone can become a cyclist—start small and stay consistent.
+Quick Answer: Anyone can become a cyclist.
+Start small, ride easy, and stay consistent.
 I went from gasping around the block to pedaling across states in my late 60s.
-The hardest part isn’t the miles—it’s believing you can begin.
+The hardest part usually isn’t the miles.
+It’s believing you can begin.

 There’s something about a bicycle that makes people stop and ask questions.
 The simplicity of two wheels carrying someone so far stirs something in them.
 I’ve lost count of the times a stranger has pointed at my touring bike and trailer and asked, “Where are you headed?” or “How far have you come?”

 I smile because I know that feeling.
-I still ²2² the day circling my own block left me winded and a little embarrassed.
-I didn’t start with marathons or mountain climbs—I started by saying yes to that first short ride, then a little farther the next time.
+I still remember the day circling my own block left me winded and a little embarrassed.
+I didn’t start with long tours, state crossings, or mountain climbs.
+I started by saying yes to that first short ride, then going a little farther the next time.

-So if you’re wondering whether you could ride five miles: you can.
+So if you’re wondering whether you could ride five miles, you can.
 Start with one.
 Start slow.
 Start tired, even.
 But start.
-One day you’ll look back and realize the hardest part wasn’t the distance—it was deciding to begin.
+One day you may look back and realize the hardest part wasn’t the distance.
+It was deciding to begin.

-• Pick comfort firsthand: upright bars, wider tires, and a saddle that fits your sit bones.
+- Choose comfort first.
+Upright bars, wider tires, and a saddle that fits your sit bones can make a huge difference.

-• Be seen: front white t t and rear red light for every ride, even daytime.
+- Be visible.
+Use a front white light and rear red light on every ride, even during the day.

-• Keep it simple: wa24ter bottle, flat kit, charged phone.
-That’s enough to begin.
+- Keep it simple.
+A water bottle, flat kit, charged phone, and basic safety gear are enough to begin.

 As an Amazon Associate, I earn from qualifying purchases at no extra cost to you.
 Your purchase through my links helps keep this blog alive.
 Thank you for your support.